 So I picked up one of those big orange foam pumpkins at the store and painted it with black chalkboard paint.

-The big bonus is that chalk is easy to erase so you can change your mind as often as you wish.
+A big bonus is that chalk is easy to erase with a damp cloth so you can change your mind as often as you wish.

 I decided to use orange chalk to write a big “BOO” for Halloween, and white chalk to make a pretty calligraphy “Give Thanks” for Thanksgiving, and a handwritten “Fall” for the rest of the time.